1909-2009 The Accession of King Albert I

 Probably the main moment of the reign of Albert I was World Was I, when Belgium was illegally invaded by the German Army: the King asked the Parliament the permission to command over the army, and during all the war he and the Queen stayed with the troops, fighting with them, and encouraging them to continue to fight, despite the war often seemed to be lost and situation hopeless; as commander of the army, Albert led the final offensive against the Germans, that returned Belgium his freedom.
 At the end of the war, the Royal Family was able to return in Bruxelles, travelling through the Country, everywhere welcomed as national heroes.

 After the war, the King worked to the reconstruction of Belgium, always taking care only to the demands of the people; in his speeches, he explained the several reforms he desired for Belgium, included the universal suffrage and the establishment of a Flemish University in Ghent, that happened in 1930.

 The sudden and tragic death of King Albert I on 17 February 1934 shocked the Belgian people, who lost a father and one of his best Kings.Belgian Royals, Historical Royals

-Tagged Accession, Albert I, Anniversary, Biography, Leopold II.
+Tagged Accession, Albert I of Belgium, Anniversary, Biography, Leopold II of Belgium.